Tenkodogo

-Tenkodogo is the capital city of Boulgou Province and the Centre-Est Region of Burkina Faso with a population of 61,936 (2019).
+Tenkodogo is a town in southeastern Burkina Faso.
+It serves as the capital city of Boulgou Province and the Centre-Est Region of Burkina Faso with a population of 61,936 (2019).
+Tenkodogo was also the capital of the historic Tenkodogo Bissa-Mossi origin and considered to be root of all other Mossi Kingdoms, having been founded circa 1100.
+The literal translation of Tenkodogo is ancient-land.

 Economy

 The villages surrounding Tenkodogo are primarily based around animal husbandry.

 The main market takes place every 3 days.

-The Restaurant Patisserie Salon du Thé is known for its tea, yoghurt and pastries.

-The Le Rotisseur restaurant is known for its grilled chicken.

 Notable hotels include Hotel Djamou, Hotel Djamou Annexe, Hotel Laafi, and Auberge Riale.

 Politics

 On 29 January 2016, the king of Tenkodogo, Naba Saga, died while in Thailand for hospital care.
 He was the 28th king of Tenkodogo according to tradition and was inducted on 5 October 2001.
 He had taken the position after the death of his father, Naba Tigre, in September 2001.
 He was succeeded by Naba Guiguem-Pollé as king.

 Transport

 The town is connected to Koupéla and Bittou, along the N15 highway.

+Companies such as STAF, TSF, TSR, TCV and many more provide multiple daily services to Ouagadougou.

+Tenkodogo is approximately 185 km from Ouagadougou and it takes about 3h30min by vehicle.